 The Internet has made some of the biggest modern celebrities out of the most regular of people and Instagram has turned some of the most incredible hidden food gems into foodie sensations.
-Kichi Kichi Omu Rice (洋食屋 キチキチ) is one of those restaurants that became a sensational discovery after one traveller posted a video of the man, the myth, the legend himself, Chef-Owner, Chef Motokichi Yukimura, whipping up a plate of the fluffiest, most video-ready plate of omu rice the internet has ever seen in his small Youshokuya (Western-style restaurant) in Kyoto.
-The restaurant was founded in 1978, but only gained cult status in the recent few years.
+Kichi Kichi Omu Rice (洋食屋 キチキチ) is one of those restaurants that became a sensational discovery after one traveler posted a video of the man, the myth, the legend himself, Chef-Owner, Chef Motokichi Yukimura, whipping up a plate of the fluffiest, most video-ready plate of Omu (omelet) rice the internet has ever seen in his small Youshokuya (Western-style restaurant) in Kyoto.
+The restaurant was founded in 1978 but only gained cult status in the recent few years.
 But is it worth the hype?=

 The restaurant isn’t a place you’ll stumble into easily.
 It’s hidden in one of the many alleyways in Nakagyō-ku and you practically have to want to find it in order to do so.

 We made every effort to be early, knowing that the restaurant has been known to turn away patrons with reservations who arrive too late.
-(The maximum time they’ll hold for a reservation is 15 minutes.)
-If that sounds a little strict, you’ll have to understand, this place is literally a tiny hole-in-the-wall.
-There are probably eight-seats at the bar counter and a small group dining area at the back.
+The maximum time they’ll hold for a reservation is 15 minutes.
+If that sounds a little strict, you’ll have to understand, this place is literally a tiny hole in the wall.
+There are probably eight seats at the bar counter and a small group dining area at the back.

 We have a reservation.

 Making A Reservation at Kichi Kichi Omu Rice

 Visit the Kichi Kichi Omu Rice website and make a reservation.